AntaresSimulatorTeam/antares-xpansion/conception/ziblib/choose-ziplib.md

 Choose Zip Library
 ===
-This Adr aim to select zip library that will be used to manage mps file in arhive.
+This ADR aims to select the library that will be used to manage MPS files in ZIP archives.

 Status
 ===